The Human Immune System

 Dill Weed Essential Oil

-Dill is anti-microbial and excellent disinfectant.
-If ingested with food, dill fights infection of the colon and urinary tract and kidneys.
+Dill is anti-microbial and an excellent disinfectant.
+If ingested with food, dill fights infection by promoting proper microbial balance in colon, urinary tract and kidneys.
 It also contains anti-oxidants which fight free radicals.
-As such it functions as an anti-inflammatory and analgesic.
+As such, it functions as an anti-inflammatory and analgesic.

 How to use Kandala Immune Support